GENERAL

 BHMS Admission Cut-Off Ranks in Top Colleges (Previous Year)

-Top government and reputed private BHMS colleges have their own closing ranks during NEET counselling.
-The table below reflects previous years’ general cut-off rank trends.
+Top government BHMS colleges and private colleges have their closing ranks for NEET counselling.
+The table below shows some previous years’ general NEET BHMS cutoff rank trends.

 College Name